kgourgou/raggler/README.md

 **The code currently uses MLX language models, so you will need Apple Silicon (M1, M1 Pro, etc.).** However, it should be simple to change the code to use other language models.

-Make a virtualenv (optional, but recommended) and then run:
+Make a virtualenv (optional, but recommended), clone this repo, navigate to the cloned directory, and then run:

 ```bash
 pip install .